laryssacarvalho/blog-backend/README.md

 #### On your machine

 After cloning this repository you will need to run the *roles.sql* from the Scripts folder on your database to create the user roles.
+If you want to use the same sample users provided above, run the *users.sql* on your database as well.

 Then execute the following commands on the root folder: